ryanmaclean/app-service-api-dotnet-todo-list/readme.md

 # Azure Cloud Shell Deployment

 In order to deploy this via Cloud Shell, you'll need to set up a couple of variables prior to starting.
 This can be do in `~/.bashrc`, but remember to source it prior to running the script, with `. ~/.bashrc`.
-Note that this will happen on your next login, but won;'t take effect if you've just changed it in the current session.
+Note that this will happen on your next login, but won't take effect if you've just changed it in the current session.

 Variables required prior to starting: